Getting HIV Meds

 Ontario Drug Benefit Formulary: Which Medications Are Covered?

-The Ontario Drug Benefit (ODB) Formulary lists which medications are covered by all four programs described above.
+The Ontario Drug Benefit (ODB) Formulary lists which medications are covered by all programs described above.
 Other Ontario healthcare programs that involve your enrolment in a long-term care home, home for special care, or home hospice program also provide coverage as determined by the by the ODB Formulary.
 You can search for the drug’s “DIN” number, brand name or generic name here: https://www.formulary.health. gov.on.ca/formulary/

 Federal Drug Plans